gabriel-laet/api-docs/src/docs/presto/order-redo/index.md

 # Order Redo

-When an order is dropped, it's possible to redoit by calling the mutation `orderRedo`.
+When an order is dropped, it's possible to redo it by calling the mutation `orderRedo`.

 This mutation receives the `id` of a droped order and a `clientMutationId`.